antimof/UxPlay/README.md

 The "features" code and other settings are set in `UxPlay/lib/dnssdint.h`.

 # Changelog
-1.62 2023-01-14   Added Audio-only mode time offset -ao x to allow user synchronization of ALAC
+1.62 2023-01-18   Added Audio-only mode time offset -ao x to allow user synchronization of ALAC
                   audio playing on the server with video, song lyrics, etc. playing on the client. x = 5.0 appears to be optimal in many cases.
-Quality fixes: change default fps to 60, cleanup in volume changes, some bugfixes.
+Quality fixes: change default fps to 60, cleanup in volume changes, timestamps, some bugfixes.

 1.61 2022-12-30   Removed -t option (workaround for an Avahi issue, correctly solved by opening network
                   port UDP 5353 in firewall).
 Remove -g debug flag from CMAKE_CFLAGS.
 Postpend (instead